AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/customize-learner-homepage.md

 ---
 jcr-language: en_us
 title: Customize learner homepage
+description: An Administrator can customize the learner's home page and make it more modern, content driven, and personalized to a learner.
 contentowner: saghosh
 ---

 # Customize learner homepage {#customize-learner-homepage}

-# Overview {#overview}

 An Administrator can customize the learner's home page and make it more modern, content driven, and personalized to a learner.

 The personalized approach offers a widgetised way of building a Learner Home page, which the admin of the organization can configure in the admin user interface in a WYSIWYG manner.

-The experience is driven by a personalized training recommendations from an AI-driven algorithm that analyses third-party content for industry skills, incorporates peer activity, and learners’ areas of interest using explicit and implicit data.
+The experience is driven by a personalized training recommendations from an AI-driven algorithm that analyses third-party content for industry skills, incorporates peer activity, and learners' areas of interest using explicit and implicit data.

-# Configure the learner homepage {#configurethelearnerhomepage}
+## Configure the learner homepage {#configurethelearnerhomepage}

 On the **Branding > Learner Homepage** page, an Administrator can customize the homepage experience of a learner, so that when the learner signs into the learner app, he/she sees a completely revamped look and feel.